-- User Managed full database backups while data is online and accessible - Protection for single-instance, multi-instance RAC, and Data Guard environments - RMAN-based Full, Differential, or Cumulative Incremental Backups while data is online and accessible - Backup Parameter, Control File, Archived Redo Log Files, and External Configuration Files - Duplicate Database backups to create local or remote duplicate databases - Protection down to the datafile level - Protect datafiles stored in Oracle®'s ASM File System or on raw devices - Protection of backup recovery files in the Flash Recovery Area (FRA) - Parallel backup support - Automatic instance configuration - Flashback Database integration - Validate and perform trial restores - Restore complete databases, individual tablespaces, individual datafiles, or only the corrupted data blocks - Restore read-only files when needed - Rename of datafiles - Point-and-click Complete Recovery and PIT Recovery based on time, SCN, and log sequence number - Trial Recovery - Disaster recovery of databases - · Integration with a range of backup devices - Point-and-click WebUI
+- User Managed full database backups while data is online and accessible

+- · Protection for single-instance, multi-instance RAC, and Data Guard environments

+- RMAN-based Full, Differential, or Cumulative Incremental Backups while data is online and accessible

+- Support for Oracle Multitenant Architecture with Oracle Database 12c or later.
+In a Container Database (CDB), you can create one or more Pluggable Databases (PDBs) or you can opt not to create any.
+You can also create non-CDB databases, which was the standard prior to Oracle Database 12c.
+For more information, see the Oracle 12c Multitenant Architecture documentation.

+- · Backup Parameter, Control File, Archived Redo Log Files, and External Configuration Files

+- · Duplicate Database backups to create local or remote duplicate databases

+- Protection down to the datafile level

+- · Protect datafiles stored in Oracle's ASM File System or on raw devices

+- Protection of backup recovery files in the Flash Recovery Area (FRA)

+- Parallel backup support

+- Automatic instance configuration

+- Flashback Database integration

+- Validate and perform trial restores

+- · Restore complete databases, individual tablespaces, individual datafiles, or only the corrupted data blocks

+- · Restore read-only files when needed

+- Rename of datafiles

+- · Point-and-click Complete Recovery and PIT Recovery based on time, SCN, and log sequence number

+- Trial Recovery

+- Disaster recovery of databases

+- Integration with a range of backup devices

+- Point-and-click WebUI